Drug information provided by: Merative, Micromedex®

-A nurse or other trained health care professional will apply this medicine to you or your child before a medical procedure in a hospital or clinic.
+A nurse or other trained health care professional will apply this medicine to you or your child before a medical procedure in a medical facility.

 You may be taught how to apply this medicine to yourself or your child at home before the medical procedure.
 Use this medicine exactly as directed by your doctor.
 Do not use it for any other condition without first checking with your doctor.
 This medicine may cause unwanted effects if too much is used, because more of it is absorbed through the skin.

 Do not apply this medicine to open wounds, burns, or broken or inflamed skin, unless directed otherwise by your doctor.